Rotator Cuff Injuries

 2. Acute tear

-Traumatic injuries to the rotator cuff are seen after events such as falling on to an outstretched hand.
-The traumatic event can cause a rotator cuff injury by tearing the rotator cuff tendons.
-An acute tear is not as common chronic tears, but when a rotator cuff tear occurs in a patient younger than 60 years old it is usually a traumatic injury
+Traumatic injuries to the rotator cuff are seen after events such as falling onto an outstretched hand.
+The traumatic event can cause a rotator cuff injury by tearing the tendons.
+An acute tear is not as common chronic tear, but when a rotator cuff tear occurs in a patient younger than 60 years old it is usually a traumatic injury

 The immediate goal is to control your pain and inflammation.
 Initial treatment is usually rest and anti-inflammatory medication.
 Afterwhich, a physiotherapist can direct your rehabilitation.